xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 Before Joe Biden’s wretched showing in last night’s presidential debate, the most pressing question about November’s election was whether Mr Biden could beat Donald Trump.
 Now it’s whether he should run at all. - We think not.
 But the only person who can take the president’s name off the ticket is Mr Biden himself.
 Joe Biden should now give way to an alternative candidate.
 Why big oil is wading into lithium. - What black gold and the white metal have in common

 ## Week 5

-Let me disabuse you of that foolish idea. mortician.
+Let me **disabuse** you of that foolish idea.
+**mortician**.

 She has a **palate** for wine.
 Too much sweet food **cloys** the **palate**.